 Since March 1, 2010, all U.S. citizens, this includes children, are required to present a valid passport or passport card when travelling beyond the “border zone” into Mexico.
 The “border zone” is normally established as an area within 20 to 30 kilometers of the border with the U.S., depending on the location in the country.

-Regardless of the destination in Mexico, however, all U.S. citizens of 16 or more years of age will be required to present a valid U.S. passport book or passport card to re-enter the United States of America by land.
+Regardless of the destination in Mexico, however, all U.S. citizens of 16 or more years of age will be required to present a valid U.S. passport book or a passport card to re-enter the United States of America by land.
 A passport book is required when returning to the USA on an international flight.